-At the moment, dump extraction and YARA matching are powerful and effective detection of already known malware families.
-Also, they reveal detailed information about malware injected into the memory of system processes.
-And today ANY.RUN presents a new extended functionality.
+Memory dump extraction and YARA matching are powerful detection methods for known malware families.
+What’s more, they can reveal detailed information about malware injected into the memory of system processes.

-Moreover, the created dumps and the YARA scanner effectively detect different anomalies like encrypted strings, the packer, anti-debug and anti-sandbox techniques, etc.
+Memory dumps extracted by ANY.RUN and our YARA scanner effectively detect various anomalies such as encrypted strings, packers, anti-debug, and anti-sandbox techniques, etc.

 Configuration feature: the key to the endless internal malware features